 - A home visit by a nurse, doctor or paramedic

-Open from 8am to 11pm, seven days a week, the centre is located in same part of the hospital, in Melcombe Avenue, as the existing MIU and Walk-in Centre.
+Open from 8.00am to 8.00pm, seven days a week, the Urgent Treatment Centre is located in same part of the hospital, in Melcombe Avenue, as the existing MIU and Walk-in Centre.
 It will provide treatment for problems such as:

 - sprains and broken bones